 Extra- & Co-Curricular Activities, Field Trips & Independent Travel

 And that’s not all.
 The Institute offers many ongoing opportunities for volunteer work, service learning, and community-based experiences in Perugia.
 These projects give you hands-on experience and extraordinary exposure to the culture, language, and people of Italy.
 Umbra courses are experiential and rely on out-of-the-classroom learning in the form of field trips, excursions, workshops, practicums, internships, and service-learning and community-based activities and assignments.
-Additional immersion opportunities are offered in education, journalism, environmental care, museum studies, working with the disabled, and many other fields sure to inspire and fulfill you.
+Additional immersion opportunities are offered in education, environmental care, museum studies, working with the disabled, sustainable food distribution, and many other fields sure to inspire and fulfill you.

 Nearly all courses have field trips designed to enrich students’ appreciation for the material studied in the classroom.
 Students may visit churches, museums. vineyards and olive groves, small artisan companies, and more.

 Umbra hosts pizza dinner, gelato tastings, karaoke, barbecues, sports events, and other social activities, connecting and engaging with classmates and the Umbra staff and faculty.

 Tandem is an informal social gathering with Umbra students and local Italian students for mutual language exchange in in both English and Italian.
 Tandem helps students meet locals, improve their language skill and make lifelong friends.